 Most currencies experience at least some amount of volatility.
 Still, elections, natural disasters, and political scandals can cause even the most stable currency pairs to shift wildly out of control.
 This makes it much harder for traders with smaller accounts to make the best of the situation because these events usually only occur when traders are asleep, after work hours, or on weekends.

-This is why it is crucial never to risk more than you can afford to lose, always plan your trades ahead of time, even put them in a diary for future reference and never chase trades.
+This is why it is crucial never to risk more than you can afford to lose, always plan your trades ahead of time, even put them in a diary for future reference, and never chase trades.
 The market will always be there tomorrow for you, but if you get greedy and start doubling up to make back what you lost, you’ll be more profound in the hole than before.

 Main Risk #3: Currency values are constantly changing; do not trust online calculators